FRRouting/frr/doc/user/bgp.rst

 1. This feature is supported for asymmetric routing model only.
 While sending packets to SN1, ingress PE (PE2) performs routing and egress PE (PE1) performs only bridging.
-2. This feature supports only tratitional(non vlan-aware) bridge model.
+2. This feature supports only traditional(non vlan-aware) bridge model.
 Bridge interface associated with L2VNI is an L3 interface. i.e., this interface is configured with an address in the L2VNI subnet.
 Note that the gateway IP should also have an address in the same subnet.